The Monthly Review (London)

 The Monthly Review (1749–1845) was an English periodical founded by Ralph Griffiths, a Nonconformist bookseller.
 The first periodical in England to offer reviews, it featured the novelist and poet Oliver Goldsmith as an early contributor.
 Griffiths himself, and likely his wife Isabella Griffiths, contributed review articles to the periodical.
-Later contributors included Dr. Charles Burney, John Cleland, Theophilus Cibber, James Grainger, Anna Letitia Barbauld, Elizabeth Moody, and Tobias Smollett—who would go on to establish the Monthly's competitor in 1756, The Critical Review.
+Later contributors included James Ralph, Dr. Charles Burney, John Cleland, Theophilus Cibber, James Grainger, Anna Letitia Barbauld, Elizabeth Moody, and Tobias Smollett—who would go on to establish the Monthly's competitor in 1756, The Critical Review.
 William Kenrick, the "superlative scoundrel", was editor from 1759 to 1766.

+In 1758, the periodical reviewed James Ralph’s pamphlet The Case of Authors, characterising it as a just appraisal of the difficulties faced by professional authors.